A contract is a legally binding agreement. This could be a 'contract of employment' or a 'contract of service'.

 This is the case even if the employer has:

-- failed to give the employee their written statement
+- failed to provide the written statement

 - not put any other parts of the employment contract in writing